tamunyai/pypace/readme.md

 The saga and arc structure is predefined in the script, but you can modify the `_get_sagas_with_arcs` method to suit custom projects or different naming conventions.

+## License

+This project is open-source and free to use, modify, and distribute under the [MIT License](license).

 ## Disclaimer

 This script is a utility tool for organizing files related to the **OnePace** fan project, which is an unofficial recut of the **One Piece** anime.
 This is not affiliated with the official creators of **One Piece** or **OnePace**.